To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 Stripe: Nearly Any Business

-Stripe can be used by nearly any type of business in nearly any industry.
-However, SaaS companies will inevitably run into a few struggles while using Stripe.
+Stripe can be used by nearly any type of business in nearly any industry, including both ecommerce and in-person sales.

-Keeping track of and adhering to constantly changing tax laws is a difficult challenge.
-That’s why SaaS companies (and companies selling any digital products) are better off choosing a solution like FastSpring that will handle remitting sales tax and VAT for you.
+Now SaaS companies have to keep track of — and adhere to — constantly changing tax laws in every locality where you have customers.
+That’s why SaaS and digital products companies are better off choosing an MoR (such as FastSpring) that will handle sales tax and VAT collection, remittance, and general compliance for you.

-FastSpring: B2C and B2B SaaS or Digital Goods Companies
+FastSpring: B2C and B2B SaaS and Digital Goods Companies

-• Capture One increased their conversion rate by 40% by switching from an in-house solution to FastSpring to help them with global payments.
-FastSpring offered localized checkout experiences that automatically display accurate pricing, language, currency, and taxes around the world.
-Plus, it was clear FastSpring is an invested partner that can grow with their business needs as Capture One expanded their global reach.
+- Capture One increased their conversion rate by 40% by switching from an in-house solution to FastSpring to help them with global payments.
+FastSpring offers localized checkout experiences that automatically display accurate pricing, language, currency, and taxes around the world.
+Plus, it was clear FastSpring is a partner in growth, ready to help migrate from another payment processing platform, optimize checkout flows, or help expand into new global marketplaces.
 Read the Capture One case study here.

 Paddle has been serving SaaS companies for about ten years.
-Paddle’s platform is better suited for B2C companies, however, they are working on adding new features for B2B companies, such as automated invoicing.
+While Paddle’s platform was historically better suited for B2C companies, they’ve added more features for B2B companies such as automated invoicing.

 Payment Processing (Payment Methods, Currencies, and More)